 Secondly, they will check the central electrode for wear and measure electrode gap.
-Electrode gap should be: 0,6÷0,7 mm.
+The electrode gap should be 0.8 to 0.1 mm.

 A gap outside the specified limits will adversely affect engine performance and may lead to difficult starting or erratic idling.